rhythmus/markdown-resources/README.md

 Markdown is said to be “invented” by John Gruber, who, in any case, worked on it together with [Aaron Swartz](http://en.wikipedia.org/wiki/Aaron_Swartz) (1986–2013).
 Since the release of “original” Markdown in 2004, the language has been “forked” many times over.
 Today, there are several “[extensions](http://en.wikipedia.org/wiki/Markdown_extensions)” and dialects in circulation.
 Many more apps have been created (for the Web, OSX, iOS, Android, Windows).

-Depending on the specific Markdown implementation (parser) those apps use under the hood, they support one or more Markdown dialects or ”flavors”.
-It is not always obvious to end users, which apps (and backend scripts) can do what exactly.
+Depending on the specific Markdown implementation (parser) those apps use under the hood, they support one or more Markdown dialects or “flavors”.
+It is not always obvious to end users which apps (and backend scripts) can do what exactly.
 This collection of resources tries to clear up some of that confusion.

 ## This repo

-At the moment the repository has lists for Markdown editors (apps with a graphical user interface), dialects and extensions, and implementations.
+At the moment the repository has lists for Markdown editors (apps with a graphical user interface), dialects/extensions, and implementations:

 - [Markdown Apps](markdown-apps.yml)
 - [Markdown Dialects](markdown-dialects.yml)
 - [Markdown Implementations](markdown-implementations.yml)

 The lists are formatted using [YAML](http://en.wikipedia.org/wiki/YAML).
 Not unlike Markdown, YAML is a lightweight markup language with a syntax that is intended to be easily readable by  humans, all while formally structured for machine processing.
+But unlike Markdown, YAML is more suited to author, edit, and store non-sequential data.

 Feel free to grab the `.yml` files, [convert them into `.json`](http://nodeca.github.io/js-yaml/), `.xml` or whatever suits your needs, and import them into a searchable data store.
 Enjoy!